gen0083/ViewDrawingTest/README.md

 ![By Spoon](./images/screenshot_on_spoon.png)

-Why the difference is occured?
-Please tell me if you know anything.
+Why the difference is occurred?

+Probably it causes that different canvas were passed `onDraw()` method to androidTest and non test.

+When run androidTest `getHeight()` returned too large value (i.e. 1436).

+So underline in screenshots took by Spoon was out of window.